Avion19/ECE_LAB9/README.md

 In this lab, you learned about the basic building block of sequential circuits: the latch.

-## TEAM25 Avien "aura" Ramirez and Will "The Man" Reisig
+## TEAM25 Avien Ramirez and Will Reisig

 ## Rubric